latimercaleb/java-practice/JavaNotes.md

 - Use @Component to annotate Beans: `@Component("beanId") public class foo implements bar {...}`
 - Retrieve beans in app

-Spring can generate a default bean id for your component if you don't specify, it will be `by default the className with the first letter lowercase`
+Spring can generate a default bean id for your component if you don't specify, it will be `by default the className with the first letter lowercase`, this only works if only the first letter is Upper-case, if both are upper case it will not be changed.

 Explicit bean id: @Component("SomeName")